aviggiano/redis-roaring/README.md

 ## API Example
 ```
 $ redis-cli
-# add numbers from 1 util 100 to test roaring bitmap
+# create a roaring bitmap with numbers from 1 to 99
 127.0.0.1:6379> R.SETRANGE test 1 100
-# if the key `test` exists and is a roaring bitmap type, append these numbers
-# if the key `test` does not exist, add to a new roaring bitmap

-# get all the int numbers
+# get all the numbers as an integer array
 127.0.0.1:6379> R.GETINTARRAY test

-# fill up the roaring bitmap, then don't use `R.GETINTARRAY`
+# fill up the roaring bitmap
 # because you need 2^32*4 bytes memory and a very long time
-127.0.0.1:6379> R.SETFULL test
+127.0.0.1:6379> R.SETFULL full

-# but you can use `R.RANGEINTARRAY` to get numbers from 100 to 1000
+# use `R.RANGEINTARRAY` to get numbers from 100 to 1000
-127.0.0.1:6379> R.RANGEINTARRAY test 100 1000
+127.0.0.1:6379> R.RANGEINTARRAY full 100 1000

-# you can append numbers to an existing roaring bitmap
+# append numbers to an existing roaring bitmap
 127.0.0.1:6379> R.APPENDINTARRAY test 111 222 3333 456 999999999 9999990
 ```